How much does it cost to go to William & Mary?

 The average student will pay a total net price of $29,575.

-Two important factors that affect the net price you will pay to attend College of William and Mary are where you will be living, either on-campus or off, and whether or not you will be receiving any grants or scholarships.
+Two important factors that affect the net price you will pay to attend William & Mary are where you will be living, either on-campus or off, and whether or not you will be receiving any grants or scholarships.

 $29,575 is the average net price across all students.
 Your price may differ depending on your family income level.